 … and, of course, one of the highest distinctions in the world of golf — “The Masters Green Jacket”.

-With 4 days packed with golf action and 3 days of practice rounds beforehand, there’s a lot of action for fans to enjoy.
+With four days packed with golf action and three days of practice rounds beforehand, there’s a lot of action for fans to enjoy.

-With 83 successful editions behind it, the tournament has quite a story to tell!
-It all started back in the 30s when the legendary golf player Bobby Jones decided to build his own golf course after retiring from professional sport.
-Jones and his friend Clifford Roberts searched for an ideal place for quite a while until they finally settled for a great piece of land located in the town of Augusta, GA.
+The history of The Masters started when the legendary golf player Bobby Jones decided to build his own golf course after retiring from professional sport.
+Jones and his friend Clifford Roberts searched for an ideal place until they finally found a great piece of land located in the town of Augusta, GA.

 Alister MacKenzie, one of the most popular golf course designers, was hired by Jones to create the course back in 1931.
 Unfortunately, MacKenzie passed away before his creation was officially opened in 1933.